insanitywholesale/inherently.xyz/content/tutorials/go-api-part-2.md

 	Driver           DeliveryDriver `json:"deliverydriver"`
 }

-// type deliveries is slice of Delivy pointers type deliveryList []*Delivery
+// type deliveries is slice of Delivery pointers type deliveryList []*Delivery

 // variable deliveryList is of type deliveries